timothylou/AroundTown/README.md

 - Supports login with info via Firebase
 - Adds user to Firebase, with details, and preferences
 - Supports dropping pins, with user inputs, and category
-- Updates pins on Flask App with SQLite running on AWS+Apache2
+- Updates pins on Flask App running on Heroku+Gunicorn
+- Backend DB is on PostgreSQL
 - Push notifs implemented with OneSignal+Firebase

 ```